pingcap/tidb-operator/docs/api-references/docs.md

 <td>
 <em>(Optional)</em>
 <p>Minimum consecutive successes for the probe to be considered successful after having failed.
 Defaults to 1.
+Must be 1 for liveness and startup.
 Minimum value is 1.</p>
 </td>
 </tr>
 <tr>